AndresZ25/Module-9-challenge-/Develop/README.md

 - [Questions](#questions)

 ## Installation
-add the index, run npm i inquirer@8.2.4
+So first you need, inquirer so youll need to do a npm i inquirer@8.2.4

 ## Usage
-after you created  the index, run the node index.js and answer the questionsthe create the README
+youll need to run npm i and after node index.js

 ## Contributing
-say what you need to add and have in the README
+then you will be able to have a REAME,then as always git add and commit it to the repo

 ## Tests
 node index.js